saraxstrenger/seniordesign/RecSystem/README.md

 ```
 pip3 install -r requirements.txt
 ```
 This is the "brain" of the reccomendations.
-Here you'll find three scipts for creating reccomendations:
+Here you'll find three scipts for creating recommendations:
 1. EmbeddingRecommender.py
 2. CollabFilterRecommender.py
 3. Database.py